Hand, Foot, and Mouth Disease

 What Is Hand, Foot, and Mouth Disease (HFM)?

-HFM is contagious and easily spreads to others through contact with unwashed hands, feces (poop), saliva (spit), mucus from the nose, or fluid from the blisters.
-Kids under age 5 are most at risk for HFM, as infections are common in childcare centers, preschools, and other places where kids are in close quarters.
+HFM is contagious and easily spreads through contact with unwashed hands, feces (poop), saliva (spit), mucus from the nose, or fluid from the blisters.
+Kids under age 7 are most at risk for HFM.
+Infections are common in childcare centers, preschools, schools, summer camps, and other places where kids are close together.

 There's no cure for HFM and no vaccine to prevent it, but your doctor can recommend home care to make your child more comfortable during recovery.

-What Are the Signs and Symptoms of Hand, Foot, and Mouth Disease (HFM)?
+What Are the Signs & Symptoms of Hand, Foot, and Mouth Disease?

 The blisters caused by HFM are red with a small bubble of fluid on top.
 They often peel, leaving an ulcer, which is a sore with a reddish base.
 The soles of the feet and the palms of the hands may have a rash that can look like flat red spots or red blisters.

-Occasionally, a pink rash may be seen on other parts of the body, such as the buttocks and thighs.
-However, some kids will have no problems other than sores in the back of the throat.
+Occasionally, there might be a pink, non-itchy rash on other parts of the body, such as the buttocks and thighs.
+However, some kids will have no problems other than sores in the back of the throat (called herpangina).

 A child with HFM also might: